 - CVX (2.1) (from CVX Research)

 PowerWorld: "PowerWorld Simulator runs on Microsoft Windows operating systems version 7/Server 2008R2 and newer (64-bit editions only).
 No other operating systems are supported."
-The Competition evaluation platform is Linux based. the GO Operations Team is exploring the use of a Windows container to allow the use of PowerWorld by Competition Entrants.
-If PowerWorld is of interest to you, please send a request to the GO Operations Team with subject line "PowerWorld".
+The Competition principal evaluation platform is Linux based, however the GO Operations Team has developed access to a Windows HPC system, running on identical hardware as the Linux system, to permit the use of PowerWorld by Competition Entrants.
+If you require access to PowerWorld, please contact the GO Operations Team.

 Notice: The interaction of the solvers and the languages that invoke them is complex and not all versions of a solver may be compatible with a given language or modeling program.
-Entrants are strongly encouraged to test their algorithims as early as possible and if you should encounter difficulties, please contact the GO Operations Team.
+Entrants are strongly encouraged to test their algorithms in the Sandbox as early as possible and if you should encounter difficulties, please contact the GO Operations Team.